 Confused about whether HDPE is flexible or rigid?
 Understanding its balance between flexibility and strength will help you decide if it's the right material for your packaging.

-HDPE is primarily a flexible material, but its rigidity increases with thickness8.
+HDPE is primarily a flexible material, but its rigidity increases with thickness.
 This balance between flexibility and strength makes it adaptable to a wide range of packaging needs, offering versatility without compromising durability.

 HDPE can be both flexible and rigid depending on how it is processed.
 Thin-walled HDPE containers are more flexible, while thicker-walled containers are more rigid.
 This makes HDPE an adaptable option for various packaging designs, from flexible pouches to rigid bottles.